brech1/sim-circuit/README.md

 # Sim Circuit

-Sim Circuit is a Rust library that provides utilities for simulating arithmetic circuits, facilitating their testing and evaluation.
+A Rust library that provides utilities for simulating logic gate circuits.